veggiemonk/awesome-docker/README.md

 Applications designed to help or simplify building **new** images

-- [container-diff](https://github.com/GoogleContainerTools/container-diff) - An image tool for comparing and analzying container images by [@GoogleCloudPlatform][GoogleCloudPlatform]
+- [container-diff](https://github.com/GoogleContainerTools/container-diff) - An image tool for comparing and analzying container images by [@GoogleContainerTools][GoogleContainerTools]
 - [container-factory](https://github.com/mutable/container-factory) - Produces Docker images from tarballs of application source code by [@mutable](https://github.com/mutable)
 - [copy-docker-image](https://github.com/mdlavin/copy-docker-image) - Copy a Docker image between registries without a full Docker installation by [@mdlavin](https://github.com/mdlavin)
 - [Derrick](https://github.com/alibaba/derrick) - A tool help you to automate the generation of Dockerfile and dockerize application by scanning the code.
 By [@alibaba](https://github.com/alibaba).